runabrandes/pp5-elegant-essentials/README.md

 #### Future Features

-- Add a wishlist function so users can save products to a list that they might want to purchase at a later date.
+- Add a wishlist function so users can save products they might want to purchase at a later date.
 - Add a live chat function so users can get in touch with the shop faster if they should need help.
 - Add product reviews / ratings so users can immediately see how satisfied other users were with the products offered.
 - Add a product management page so admins can add, edit and delete products without having to access the admin panel.

+#

+####